 Merchants can take advantage of decisions made in uncontrollable situations in at least two ways.
 First, they can use promotional methods to reinforce a specific selection of products when the consumer is confronted with a particular situation.
 Second, they can use marketing methods that attempt to convince consumers that a situation is less likely to occur if the brand’s product is used.

 For merchants it is important to understand how consumers treat the purchase decisions they face.
 If a company is targeting customers who feel a purchase decision is difficult (i.e., Major New Purchase), their marketing strategy may vary greatly from a company targeting customers who view the purchase decision as routine.
 In fact, the same company may face both situations at the same time; for some the product is new, while other customers see the purchase as routine.

-The implication of consumer buying behavior for merchants is that different buying situations require different marketing efforts.
-It is therefore important to not only have a good grasp of consumer behaviour and the influences consumers face when making a purchasing decision, but to also understand know your customers inside out, so you can provide them with exactly what they need, when they need it.
+The implication of consumer buying behaviour for merchants is that different buying situations require different marketing efforts.
+It is therefore important to not only have a good grasp of consumer behaviour and the influences consumers face when making a purchasing decision, but to also understand your customers inside out, so you can provide them with exactly what they need, when they need it.